WE ARE OPEN FOR THE 2025 SEASON

 50,000-100,000 Scoville units.

 A sumptuous snacking pepper, Sugar Rush Peach is by far the most fun pepper to eat.
 The long, peach-colored fruit is packed with loads of super sweet, tropical flavor, and the seeds bring a smoky, complex heat that when used together, creates a wild flavor experience.
 An exciting new open-pollinated variety.
-Seeds and info from Baker Creek.

 100,000 Scoville units.